 Variations

-- Vegetarian version: Swap the chicken with diced extra-firm tofu and cook until crispy and golden.
+- Vegetarian: Swap the chicken with diced extra-firm tofu that has been patted dry and fry until crispy and golden.

-- Gluten-free version: Replace the soy sauce with tamari sauce or coconut aminos.
+- Gluten-free orange chicken: Replace the soy sauce with tamari sauce or coconut aminos.

 Pairing Suggestions